Anti-racism initiative

 On August 21, Cardinal Gregory participated in a discussion in an anti-racism course with students at Notre Dame University.

-On November 24, in support of the ADW anti-racism initiative – Made in God’s Image: Work and Pray to End the Sin of Racism – the Office for Catechesis developed a catechetical resource packet for adults, youth and children.
+On November 24, in support of the ADW anti-racism initiative – Made in God’s Image: Work and Pray to End the Sin of Racism – the Secretariat for Catechesis developed a catechetical resource packet for adults, youth and children.

 Anti-Racism Webinar with Bishop Roy Campbell and Bishop Mario Dorsonville